 - Assisting FIRE’s Individual Rights Defense Program with cases involving civil liberties violations at colleges and universities across the country; and

 - Assisting FIRE’s Policy Reform Project with research, writing, and analysis regarding student and faculty rights, including the freedoms of association, speech, conscience, and religion.

 Collaborative opportunities for publication are available, and FIRE staff attorneys will assist in the creation of a writing sample.
 Legal interns will participate in academic seminars with FIRE’s leadership and other experts on civil liberties.

-FIRE considers applications for legal internships year-round and on a rolling basis.
+FIRE considers applications for legal internships on a rolling basis.
 Legal internships may be paid or unpaid, depending on individual students’ particular needs.
 However, pursuit of independent funding and public interest fellowships is strongly encouraged.
 Interns will work in FIRE’s Philadelphia headquarters.

 Interested students should email a cover letter, résumé, and writing sample (maximum five pages) to Will Creeley, Vice President of Legal and Public Advocacy, at firstname.lastname@example.org.